Chris Corchiani

 Christopher Corchiani Sr. (born March 28, 1968) is an American-Italian former professional basketball player who played at the point guard position.
-He played briefly in the National Basketball Association after a college career at NC State.
-Corchiani was the first college player to amass 1,000 career assists and as of 2024 is one of only four players in history to achieve the milestone.
+He played briefly in the National Basketball Association (NBA) after a college career with the NC State Wolfpack.
+Corchiani was the first college player to amass 1,000 career assists and as of 2026 is one of only five players in history to achieve the milestone.

 High school

 Born in Coral Gables, Florida, Corchiani attended Miami's Kendall Acres Academy, and Hialeah-Miami Lakes High School, in Hialeah, Florida.

 College career

 Corchiani's college basketball career lasted from 1988 to 1991, at North Carolina State University, where he played with the NC State Wolfpack.
 Corchiani was the first NCAA Division I player to record 1,000 assists in a career.
 In the 1990–91 season, he led the nation in assists per game average, at 9.7 per game.
 At the time he finished his career, he was in 5th place on the NCAA's all-time steals list.